 The world of L&D is developing at breakneck speed.
 This means that new challenges are popping up all over the place.
 So, what are the challenges that instructional designers should be ready to face?

 The world is changing faster than ever and the world of L&D is changing with it.
 Instructional designers need an increasingly diverse skill set to keep up.

-instructional designers might need to know any or all of the following:
+They might need to know any or all of the following: